MU001999/codeex/design patterns/Lab_3/Report.md

 Let's look at the InternetCard's implementation above.
 The constructor is easy to understand.
 In these two methods, I make locks to make sure the two will block themselves when the other is executing.
 But some read operations can execute together at the same time.

-I locks the shared mutex in shared mode at first in method sendIn and locks the shared mutex in exclusive mode at the beginning of method recvFrom in order to make sure things will be done as mentioned in the previous paragraph.
+I [locks the shared mutex in shared mode](https://en.cppreference.com/w/cpp/thread/shared_lock) at first in method sendIn and [locks the shared mutex in exclusive mode](https://en.cppreference.com/w/cpp/thread/unique_lock) at the beginning of method recvFrom in order to make sure things will be done as mentioned in the previous paragraph.

-Something about the shared_lock and unique_lock you can look for more at [shared_lock](https://en.cppreference.com/w/cpp/thread/shared_lock) and [unique_lock](https://en.cppreference.com/w/cpp/thread/unique_lock).

 ### 3.2 Commands' Simple Actions